 Growing up in Enumclaw, Wash., Kahne earned a Northwest Mini-Sprints championship and Hannigan Speedway title at age 17.
 Shortly thereafter, Kahne left his home state for the short tracks of the Midwest, sharpening his driving skills in the World of Outlaws, Circuit of Champions, Gumout Racing Series and Northern Sprint Tour.

 Kahne went on to win the 2000 USAC National Midget Series championship and was named Driver of the Year that season.
-In 2001, he matched current Hendrick Motorsports teammate and former sprint car star Jeff Gordon after claiming his second consecutive victory in the prestigious Night Before the 500 in Indianapolis.
+In 2001, he matched current Hendrick Motorsports teammate and former sprint car star Jeff Gordon after claiming his second consecutive victory in the prestigious Night Before the 500 at Lucas Oil Raceway at Indianapolis.
 Like Gordon and other standout open-wheel drivers, Kahne was soon on his way to NASCAR.

 The following spring, Kahne made a promising move for his future when he signed with Hendrick Motorsports to drive the No. 5 Sprint Cup Chevrolets in 2012.
 At the time, Kahne said he thought it would give him a great chance to win races and compete for championships, and once he strapped into Hendrick Motorsports’ original Cup entry, he was doing just that.

 Off the track, Kahne fuses his racing interests with his entrepreneurial passion and runs Kasey Kahne Racing.
 The Mooresville, N.C.-based company was formed in 2005 and employs more than 20 people dedicated to sprint car racing.
 KKR fields entries in the World of Outlaws sprint car series for Daryn Pittman, Cody Darrah and Brad Sweet.
 In 2013, KKR’s No. 9 Sprint Car team driven by Pittman won the World of Outlaws Sprint Car Series championship making Kahne a first-time champion team owner.
 This is the first championship for Kahne and his KKR organization.

 Date of BirthApr 10, 1980